 - Waistcoat of Style: Wears a sweater vest.

 Print Journalism—Jimmy PulitzerPrint Literature's brother.
 Represents newspapers and magazines.
 He dresses as a cross between depression-era newsboy and 40s journalist.

 - The Hero: The closest that the series has to one, really.

 - Nice Hat: A newsboy cap with a press tag.
 Back in the day, he wore a fedora.

 - Parental Substitute: To Comics

-- Old Shame: He as the Yellow Kid, a power-tripping sleazebag who spread gossip and Blatant Lies for money.
+- Old Shame: In-universe.
+He as the Yellow Kid, a power-tripping sleazebag who spread gossip and Blatant Lies for money.

 - Rich Bastard: During his yellow kid days.
 And then Radio came and he lost it all.